 The highest dividend yields can be very tantalizing.
-As long as a stock yielding 15% doesn't lose value, you'll make 15% in one year!
+As long as a stock yielding 15% doesn't see its share price drop, you'll make 15% in one year!
 In more cases than not, however, an astronomical yield is a bad sign for a stock.
 Since dividend yields and stock prices move in opposite directions, a high yield usually means that investors have begun to worry about the business and driven down its stock price.

 Three months ago, I ran a screen for the highest-yielding stocks, and it got such a good reception that I'm doing it again this quarter.
-The only limitation I've set, this time, is the dividend stocks must have a market cap greater than $500 million.
+The only limitation I've set this time is that the dividend stocks must have a market cap greater than $500 million.

 Here are the top 25 highest-yielding stocks the screen produced:

 American Capital Agency